 Things to consider

 It is important to monitor your relative for changes in behavior.
 People who have Down syndrome may develop symptoms similar to Alzheimer’s disease (a kind of dementia).
 This can occur earlier than normal when they are in their 30s.
 Symptoms may include memory loss, withdrawal, or aggression.
-Do not assume that your relative has dementia.
+However, do not just assume that your relative has dementia.
 There could be other causes, such as stress, depression, or a medical issue.
 Talk to your relative’s doctor about your concerns.

 Questions to ask your doctor